lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/system_venus.md

 From our experience, most parallel applications benefit from using the additional hardware hyperthreads.

-### Filesystems
+### File Systems

-Venus uses the same HOME file system as all our other HPC installations.
+Venus uses the same `home` file system as all our other HPC installations.
 For computations, please use `/scratch`.

 ## Usage